Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Related Work

 \section{Related Work}

-\iscanew{T}his is the first paper to {enable DRAM chips that autonomously and efficiently perform various maintenance operations with} simple changes to existing DRAM interfaces. {No prior work proposes setting the MC free from managing DRAM maintenance operations nor studies the system-level performance and energy impact of autonomous maintenance mechanisms.} \hht{We briefly discuss relevant prior works.}
+{This is the first work that gives DRAM chips the ability (i.e., the \omcr{2}{\emph{breathing room}})} to autonomously perform maintenance operations with \omcr{2}{low-cost} simple changes to \omcr{2}{the} existing \omcr{2}{rigid} DRAM interface. {No prior work proposes setting the MC free from managing DRAM maintenance operations nor studies the system-level performance and energy impact of autonomous \omcr{2}{DRAM} maintenance mechanisms.} \hht{We briefly discuss relevant prior works.}